Charlene (singer): Second unreleased album

 In 1978, a Charlene recording entitled "Are You Free", again produced by Ron Miller, appeared as a promotional single for the music label Ariola Records America.
-In addition to the Charlene/Songs of Love project, Charlene recorded for Motown a full album's length of material that was never even issued.
+In addition to the Charlene/Songs of Love project, Charlene recorded for Motown a full album's length of material that was never issued.
 In June 1980, Motown released one more single, "Hungry / I Won't Remember Ever Loving You" (M 1492F).
 The track "Hungry" was taken from the stage musical Daddy Goodness, and both cuts on the single were from the same collaborators of her biggest hit.
 However, this attempt failed, and Motown decided to release the singer from its label.